Hi.

 Wife, mother, grandmother, and cat lover.
 Living in the country is one of my top joys.
 We have lived here for about 50 years and enjoy the quiet.
 I work in my country studio that we built onto our home 20 years ago after I outgrew my working space.
 I come into my studio every day surrounded by my family and friends, painted on my pottery pieces and tile.
 Also greeting me are our two studio cats that I raised from tiny kittens.
 I start my day walking with my friends and feel energized just taking deep breaths of fresh air.

 I am like my father in that I am always looking for a better way to work and create my art.
 From where I first started in clay so many years ago, even now I am constantly working to improve my craft.
 Always amazing, how can a 25-pound block of clay evolve from just a thought to a work of art!
 It is such a compliment when a store invests in my work and talent.
 We cannot forget about all the other tasks of running a business.
-Because of ceramics, packing is a large part of my work.
-There again, you learn as you go.
+Working with ceramics, packing is a large part of my work.
+Then again, you learn as you go.

 Do you have any hidden talents?